dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.5.2 =
+* Fix: Share count including fakecount for custom urls in shortcodes are not returned and stays zero
+* Fix: Custom URL and Custom Text are not returned in shortcodes
+* Fix: Sharecounts are hidden when setting "Hide sharecount is enabled".
+Number of shares are ignored
+* Fix: Disabled Mashshare cache results in non shown shares on non singular pages or custom urls in shortcodes
+* Fix: Fake count ignored on non singular pages or custom urls in shortcodes

 = 2.5.1 =
 * New: Redirection after first time activation to visual tab
 * Tweak: Notice if there is no network enabled